 Do you now see why the return on your equity mutual fund or balanced mutual fund that you have locked away in your RRSP has produced such a meager return?

 The conclusion of this study emphasizes the critical importance of diversification in portfolio construction.
-It reinforces the views of those who promote index funds as the all-round best way to invest money in the stock market.
-After all, if you allocate your money among all the stocks in the stock market (theoretically, as index funds don’t invest in absolutely every stock), you are guaranteed to be exposed to the abnormally positive returns of the few that will generate the greatest return.
-It matter little that you’re simultaneously exposed to a myriad of stocks that will, inevitably, prove to be losers; the returns produced by the winners will dwarf those losses and earn you a positive return over the long run.
+It reinforces the view of those who promote index funds as the all-round best way to invest money in the stock market.
+After all, if you allocate your money among all the stocks in the stock market, you are guaranteed to be exposed to the abnormally positive returns of the few that will generate the greatest return.
+It matter little that you are simultaneously exposed to the myriad of stocks that will prove to be losers; the returns produced by the winners will dwarf those losses and earn you a positive return over the long run.